bennidi/mbassador/README.md

 blocks until messages are delivered to all handlers) or asynchronous (fire and forget) dispatch
 + <em><strong>Weak references</em></strong>: By default, MBassador uses weak references to all listening objects to relieve the programmer of the burden to explicitly unregister listeners that are not used anymore (of course it is also possible to explicitly unregister a listener if needed).
-This is very comfortable in certain environments where listeners are managed by frameworks, i.e. spring, guice etc. Just stuff everything into the message bus, it will ignore objects without message handlers and automatically clean-up orphaned weak references after the garbage collector has done its job.
+This is very comfortable in certain environments where listeners are managed by frameworks, i.e. Spring, Guice etc. Just stuff everything into the message bus, it will ignore objects without message handlers and automatically clean-up orphaned weak references after the garbage collector has done its job.
 + <em><strong>Strong references</em></strong>: Instead of using weak references, a listener can be configured to be referenced using strong references using @Listener
 + <em><strong>Filtering</em></strong>: MBassador offers static message filtering.
 Filters are configured using annotations and multiple filters can be attached to